swiss-ai-center/a-guide-to-mlops/docs/syllabus.md

 What you will learn.

-This hands-on tutorial begins with a Jupyter notebook experiment and progressively turns it into a reproducible, deployed, and maintainable system.
-The chapters that follow walk through that lifecycle, from a local notebook to a deployed, monitored, and retrainable system.
+This hands-on tutorial walks through the full MLOps lifecycle: from a local Jupyter notebook experiment to a reproducible pipeline, then to automated collaboration in the cloud, and finally to a deployed, monitored, and retrainable system.

 The five parts are: